quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part38_Neural_ActorCri.md

 :p What role do eligibility traces play in actor and critic learning?
 ??x
-Eligibility traces (\( \zeta_t \)) are crucial as they indicate which parts of the neural network should be updated when a new piece of information (like a TD error) is available.
+Eligibility traces ($\zeta_t$) are crucial as they indicate which parts of the neural network should be updated when a new piece of information (like a TD error) is available.
 The actor uses eligibility traces to update action probabilities, while the critic uses them to adjust its value function parameters.

 Example code snippet:
 ```java